uribench/software-engineering-handbook/about/advanced_flow.md

 ## Connect Content with the Handbook

+*This is an optional step*.

+The Guides and Topics that you have created can be previewed directly.
+However, in order to make them part of the Handbook you will have to connect them the Handbook navigation tree.
+This is done by adding configuration one or more [Metadata configuration file](config/metadata).

-Compose at least one [Metadata configuration file](config/metadata) to connect the Handbook navigation tree with the new content.
-The [github.yml](config/metadata/github.yml) is a simple example of such configuration file, including a short introduction and references to GUides and Topics.
+The [github.yml](config/metadata/github.yml) is a simple example of such configuration file, including a short introduction and references to Guides and Topics.

 ## Build Handbook

-This is an optional step.
+*This is an optional step*.

 At any time during the development of new content, you can build a new version of the handbook with the new content placed under Guides, Topics, and config folders of your local clone of the forked